PhilippeItsMe/ci-porfolio3-py/README.md

     <li>Option to select the number and size of ships on the board</li>
     <li>Allow input for ship positions using numbers starting from 1 instead of 0</li>
     <li>Ability to play online against other human players</li>
+    <li>Option to leave the game without having to ask the question after each loop</li>
+    <li>Managing the error when entering a number outside the rade at a line or colomn level and not after having entered both</li>
 </ul>

 <h2>Programming languages and libraries</h2>